celo-org/staked-celo/README.md

 ```
 Since contracts are being owned by MultiSig deployment will in the end FAIL since our deployer doesn't have rights to upgrade proxy.

-Example of change in Account.sol deployment
+Example of change in Manager.sol deployment

 ``` bash
 reusing "MultiSig_Implementation" at 0xF2549E83Fdb86bebe7e1E2c64FB3a2BB2bBeb333